-- 5.12 Although, the levels of new housing delivery dropped immediately following the economic downturn of 2008/09, Chelmsford has retained a buoyant housing market that performs well above the national average where build out rates are estimated to remain similar to 2016/17 then increase further in the following period. - 5.13 During 2016/17 a number of strategic planning permissions have been granted including sites at Copperfield Road and Chelmer Waterside, with further detailed proposals for future phases of development within the strategic allocations in North East Chelmsford.
+- 5.12 Although, the levels of new housing delivery dropped immediately following the economic downturn of 2008/09, Chelmsford has retained a buoyant housing market that performs well above the national average where build out rates are estimated to remain similar to 2017/18 then increase further in the following period. - 5.13 During 2017/18 a number of detailed reserved matters applications were approved including development at Copperfield Road Newlands Spring and Great Leighs.
+Further detailed proposals for future phases of development within the strategic allocations in North East Chelmsford (Beaulieu and Channels) and Runwell Hospital have also been approved.